caprica/vlcj/README.md

 News
 ====

-- Upcoming - vlcj 4.0.1, primarily fixes a small number of minor public API issues
+- 27th Feburary, 2019 - vlcj 4.0.1 released, primarily fixes a small number of minor public API issues
-- 20th February, 2019 - vlcj 4.0.0 released, available at [Maven Central](https://search.maven.org/search?q=a:vlcj)
+- 20th February, 2019 - vlcj 4.0.0 released

+All releases available at available at [Maven Central](https://search.maven.org/search?q=a:vlcj).

 You can follow @capricasoftware on Twitter for more vlcj news.